Big Pit- a real coal mine to descend

 Built as a Victorian country railway station, situated in the beautiful Wye Valley (AONB) the station is a quiet haven from the hustle and bustle of daily life.
 An ideal starting point for numerous waymarked walks.

-* Toilets, including disabled. * Local tourist information.* Play area, children’s activities always available.
+Has a tea room/cafe.
+Play area, children’s activities always available.

 Chepstow Castle